pauldennis2/manafest-destiny/reflection.md

 ### Automated LLM Analysis

 Integrating the generated statistics/analysis for each set with an LLM type tool to automate initial analysis and turn it into human readable advice.
+This would be interesting from a technical perspective but probably not the most useful.

 ### Further Exploration of Neural Net